delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 menu[0] = 'Special'; // replace Wait with Special
 ```

-Again, as is the case with objects, we can access a value that does not exist
-and retrieve or assign it at any time.
+Again, as with objects, we can access a non-extant value and retrieve or assign it at any time.

 ```js
 menu;